Skip to main content

 Using a Library to Define Data

-You can use your Library with Systems, Stacks, and other Rego policies in Styra DAS.
-For example, if your Library includes a JSON Data Source that defined at actions/methods.json to your my_lib library:
+You can also use Data Sources defined in a Library with Systems, Stacks, and other Rego policies in Styra DAS.
+For example, if your Library includes a JSON Data Source that is defined at actions/methods.json to your my_lib library:

 {